goodnsnip/graph/README.txt

 That the Graph coordinates (nodes) are A...Z followed by a number, same applies for questions.
 If a broken link between nodes is encountered for any Question, answer to that question will be blank.
-The Possible Question - any node can be repeated in finding a route (including start and end nodes).
+The Possible Question - any node can be repeated in finding a path (including start and end nodes).
 The Shortest Question - can potentially have multiple answers with the same total distance.
 Expectation that input is structured correctly, however blank lines for questions and invalid numbers are handled.